StefanJelner/gpflea/README.md

 - Finds hashtags and generates pages which show in which articles a hashtag is used.
 - Finds emojis by unicode or GitHub notation and replaces them with images.
 - Does syntax highlighting in code blocks.
 - Generates a search index in JSON and provides an AJAX and Javacript based fuzzy search ([Levenshtein distance algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance)) with extended search patterns like `OR`, `AND` and `NOT`.
+A page or blog entry which becomes accessed by clicking on a search result has the search terms marked in it, so they can be highlighted by CSS.
 - No login required.
 - No backend needed.
 - Everything is done on the file level.